Book 1

 Sliding window log

-- store a log (in a sorted set) for every incoming request, discard outdated logs, check if log size is less than our window limit (allowed)
+- store a log (in a sorted set) for every incoming request, discard outdated logs (log_ts < current_ts - window_duration), check if log size is less than our window size limit and reject if requests are more than window size

 "user_1" : {